Andrew Bacevich: Writings

 In his article "Non Believer" in the July 7, 2010, issue of The New Republic, Bacevich compared President George W. Bush, characterized as wrong-headed but sincere, with President Obama, who, he says, has no belief in the Afghanistan war but pursues it for his own politically cynical reasons: "Who is more deserving of contempt?
 The commander-in-chief who sends young Americans to die for a cause, however misguided, in which he sincerely believes?
 Or the commander-in-chief who sends young Americans to die for a cause in which he manifestly does not believe and yet refuses to forsake?"

 In an October 2010 interview with Guernica Magazine, Bacevich addressed his seemingly contradictory stance on Obama.
 While Bacevich supported Obama during the 2008 presidential race in which Obama repeatedly said he believed in the Afghanistan war, Bacevich has become increasingly critical of Obama's decision to commit additional troops to that war: "I interpreted his campaign rhetoric about Afghanistan as an effort to insulate him from the charge of being a national security wimp.
 His decision to escalate was certainly not a decision his supporters were clamoring for."

 Regarding nuclear policy in particular, Bacevich noted in The Limits of Power that there is no feasible scenario under which nuclear weapons could sensibly be used and keeping them entails many other risks: "For the United States, they are becoming unnecessary, even as a deterrent.
 Certainly, they are unlikely to dissuade the adversaries most likely to employ such weapons against us – Islamic extremists intent on acquiring their own nuclear capability.
 If anything, the opposite is true.
 By retaining a strategic arsenal in readiness (and by insisting without qualification that the dropping of atomic bombs on two Japanese cities in 1945 was justified), the United States continues tacitly to sustain the view that nuclear weapons play a legitimate role in international politics ... ."

 Bacevich's papers are archived at the Howard Gotlieb Archival Research Center at Boston University.

+Camp Doha incident

+In July 1991, while Bacevich commanded the 11th Armored Cavalry Regiment at Camp Doha, Kuwait, a fire in an ammunition carrier triggered a series of explosions that caused extensive equipment damage and injuries.
+Bacevich accepted command responsibility for the disaster and retired from the Army the following year; available accounts do not establish that he personally caused the accident or committed misconduct.